Lifestyle Changes That May Help Prevent CancerSkip to the navigation

 For more information, see:

-If you are age 26 or younger, you can get the HPV shot to protect against the virus that can cause cervical cancer.
-Three shots are given over 6 months.
+If you are age 26 or younger, you can get the HPV vaccine to protect against the virus that can cause cervical cancer.
+A series of shots is given over 6 months.
 The series of shots is recommended for girls age 11 or 12 and can be given to females ages 9 to 26.

 Avoid toxins and other poisons at work and at home